Dodgers vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have put together a 49-35 record in games they were favored on the moneyline (winning 58.3% of those games).
+- The Dodgers are 49-36 in games they were favored on the moneyline (winning 57.6% of those games).

-- Los Angeles has gone 9-6 (winning 60% of its games) when it has played as moneyline favorites of -225 or shorter.
+- When playing as moneyline favorites with odds of -200 or shorter, Los Angeles has a 12-9 record (winning 57.1% of its games).

-- Based on this matchup's moneyline, the Dodgers' implied win probability is 69.2%.
+- Based on this contest's moneyline, the Dodgers' implied win probability is 66.7%.

-- Los Angeles has had an over/under set by bookmakers 101 times, and have combined with opponents to go over the total in 58 of those games (58-38-5).
+- Los Angeles has played in 102 games with over/under set, and have combined with opponents to go over the total 59 times (59-38-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!